 4. The Commitment Stage

 After all the hard work, tension, and probably some anxiety, here you are, confessing your love to each other.
 You choose to stay together, even in the hardest of times.
 You accept that you are in love with the person as a whole: the good, the bad, and the ugly.

 You now know each other’s goals, desires, and dreams and constantly push your partner to become the best version of themselves.
 Ultimately, you decide that you want to remain committed to this one individual alone.
-This is usually where the couple decides to take the next step in the relationship, which could be moving in together, getting married, or having kids.
+This is usually where the couple decides to take the next step in the partnership, which could be moving in together, getting married, or having kids.

 5. The Real Love Stage

 This is it.
 Everything you did to get here finally seems worth it.
 You have become a team, a family, coming far from the first time where you met as strangers.
 This stage is where the couple becomes one, working unanimously towards bigger goals.

 While there will be no dearth of challenges here either, you realize your love can battle any obstacle that comes along.
 Your past mistakes have made you wiser.
 The great times you have spent become cherished memories, and the bad ones make you realize that it was all worth it at the end of the day.